dimitarg/weaver-test-extra/README.md

 ```

 If we instead assume that it's always the suite which assembles and returns the `fs2.Stream` of
-tests to be ran, we can reap the benefits of all our (test) code being referentially transparent.
+tests to be ran, our test suite becomes a referentially transparent expression, and we can reap the benefits of that.

-In practice this is achieved in just a few lines of code.
-This library contains little code
-aside from documentation.
+One very practical benefit of that is principled resource sharing and suite setup / teardown, which in a referentially transparent world are simply achieved via `Resource` / `Stream` and passing parameters to functions.

 See also [this article](https://dimitarg.github.io/pure-testing-scala/) for a more verbose treatment of why purely functional testing is a good idea.
+*(The above article is outdated as it uses an old vesion of this library which had an unnecessarily compplicated API, but the principles still apply.)*

 # Getting started